guigarcia96/TheMovieApp/README.md

 # The Movie App
-> The Movie App, using The Movie Database API, Volley, Picaso, and Json.
+> The Movie App, using The Movie Database API, Volley, Picaso, and GSON.

 ## Images